 And these aren’t the only accolades Carolina Bar-B-Que has earned.
 And the folks who run the place are appreciative.

 “It’s a privilege to be there,” owner Jess “Bubba” Walker said.
 “We are glad that people think that our food is that good.”

 When the food is that good, the recognition is sure to follow.

-The pulled pork is a beautiful mound smoky hog that offers a certain smokiness and a lot of taste.
-There, pork shoulders are smoked on the pit the way it has historically been done in SC.
-Not surprising from a longstanding restaurant that first opened in the 196os.
+Above all, the pulled pork is a beautiful mound smoky hog that offers a certain smokiness and a lot of taste.
+There, pork shoulders are smoked on the pit the way it has historically been done in South Carolina.

 Among the side dishes are baked beans, slaw, fried squash, fried chicken skin, corn nuggets, hush puppies, macaroni and cheese, and candied yams.